Siddh-456/Siddh-456/README.md

 ## Current Focus

 - Strengthening full-stack architecture and backend thinking
+- Building and deploying deep learning models for computer vision
 - Building portfolio projects that feel more premium and production-style
 - Improving C++ problem solving, algorithms, and system design depth